Why is Fertilization Important for my Lawn?

 - How often you maintain your lawn

 Typically, the healthier a lawn is, the faster it grows and needs cutting.
-YardDoc recommends fertilizing twice annually, and in special instances, adding another one to two 100% organic lawn fertilization programs, as needed.
+YardDoc recommends fertilizing at least twice annually, but ideally four times per year.